 General Business Ethics

-All persons employed by, or associated with the Company are expected to deal honestly, truthfully and fairly with others in business.
+All persons employed by, or associated with the Company are expected to deal honestly, truthfully and fairly with others in the business.
 False or intentionally misleading statements or omissions of any kind should never be made.
 Confidential information, either of BioCrude or of any other company, must never be misused.
 BioCrude will not countenance any types of deceitful practices.

 Company Records and Money